gitupmak/ComputerVision/README.md

 # CV
-This Computer vision repo contains the basic openCV programs.
+This Computer vision repo contains the basic openCV programs meant for beginners to assist them in their learning.